 Our packed bags were left outside our stateroom door before 8:00 AM.
 The included excursion which we selected was Nuremberg through History.
 The Viking coaches arrived and we began boarding at 8:30 AM.
 (There was an optional tour also available that delved into Nuremberg and World War II.)

 When we reached medieval Altstadt (Old Town), we headed up to the Imperial Palace, one of Europe’s greatest fortresses.
-Sweeping views of Nuremberg were there before us, and along the way, our local guide explained about the Imperial Palace- not built for royalty but for protection.
+Sweeping views of Nuremberg were there before us.
+Along the way, our local guide explained about the Imperial Palace- not built for royalty but for protection.
 The cobblestone streets added to the charm.

 At the Imperial Palace in Nuremberg.
 So convenient that umbrellas were provided for us during our Viking Grand European River Tour.

-When the guided tour was concluded we were at the city center which was hosting a herb market in the square.
+When the guided tour was concluded we were at the city center.
+There was a herb market going on in the square.
 We had free time to wander about the square but being it was a Sunday, shops were closed due to German law.
 There was still much to see and the square was filled with stalls of vendors selling all sorts of wonderful and unique items.

 Here I am spinning the brass ring at the Beautiful Fountain in the market square in Nuremberg

-For me, the highlight of the morning and wandering the Nuremberg Market Square and spinning the gold rings, was at noon when the bells of the Cathedral of the Church of Our Lady rang loudly, and her glockenspiel high above began to move.
+For me, the highlight of the morning, wandering the Nuremberg Market Square and spinning the gold rings, was at noon when the bells of the Cathedral of the Church of Our Lady rang loudly.
+That is when her glockenspiel high above began to move.
 The Mannleinlaufen or mechanical clock was activated at midday by the bells.
 A drummer and trumpeters process around the Holy Roman Emperor figure as well as other figures.
 It was definitely a memorable moment during our Viking Grand European Tour.

 We then headed to a lovely and authentic German restaurant for lunch.
-A delicious vegan meal was made especially for me, and it was delicious, especially the German potato salad which was made with vinegar instead of mayonnaise.
+A delicious vegan meal was made especially for me.
+Tt was delicious, especially the German potato salad which was made with vinegar instead of mayonnaise.

 The staff of the Viking Magni was waiting with welcome arms for us, and we felt very much reassured when we met them.
 There was enough time to visit our new stateroom (same room number,) and see that all of our luggage had arrived before us.
 After freshening up, we headed up to the lounge for cocktail hour and Tessa’a port talk.
 When she was finished, we were officially welcomed to the ship by the officers with a champagne toast!